Zian Flemming

-Zian Flemming (born 1 August 1998) is a Dutch professional footballer who plays as an attacking midfielder for side Burnley.
+Zian Flemming (born 1 August 1998) is a Dutch professional footballer who plays as a forward or attacking midfielder for side Ipswich Town.

 Club career

 Jong Ajax

 Flemming played in the youth departments of ZSGOWMS, RKSV Pancratius and Ajax.
 He made his professional debut for Jong Ajax on 1 September 2017 in a game against Jong PSV and scored on his debut.
 Flemming made 25 appearances during the 2017–18 season and won the Eerste Divisie title with Jong Ajax.

 PEC Zwolle

 On 2 May 2018, Flemming signed a three-year contract with PEC Zwolle, starting from 1 July 2018.
 There he made 28 appearances and six goals in his first season.
 His most notable performance came in the KNVB Cup against De Graafschap, where he scored four goals in a 5–2 victory.

 Loan to NEC

 On 2 September 2019, Flemming was sent on loan to NEC for the 2019–20 season, who were competing in the second-tier Eerste Divisie.
-On 13 September, he made his debut in the 2–2 away draw against FC Den Bosch.
+On 13 September, he made his debut in the 2–2 away draw against Den Bosch.
 He scored his first two goals for NEC on 27 September, when the club drew 3–3 against Go Ahead Eagles.
 With 13 goals, he became club top scorer of NEC for the 2019–20 season.
 As the season ended, he returned to PEC Zwolle.